Piiit/postgres/SFSCON15-README.md

 compiler does not change the execution of our code.
 We want to step through it as we have programmed it. -->

+NB: I use my own home folder throughout this tutorial, since it has been started as my personal notes for the workshop, not ment to be shared.
+So, please replace `/home/pemoser` with your folder (some commands need absolute paths, so no `~` allowed there)

 We configure our system with:

 		./configure --prefix=/home/pemoser/projects/postgresql-sfscon/server \